Arturius771/afmaths/readme.md

   - Probably remove operations file as a result
 - Doc comments
 - Document how to build/run
-- Document how to upgrade npm
+- Document how to upgrade the npm package